Best Baseball Movies

 The catcher on his last legs.
 The speedy center fielder who can’t hit.
 The prima donna third baseman who’d rather be checking his stocks.
 The slugger who can’t handle the curve.
 The crafty veteran pitcher with his Vaseline and emery board.
 The fireballing closer with no control.
 The grizzled manager.

-Major League, a fictional account of a Cleveland Indians’ season, trots out just about every baseball stereotype there is, and then has them play for an evil owner hellbent on fielding a loser so she can move the team.
-Yeah, it couldn’t be more formulaic.
+Major League, a fictional account of a Cleveland Indians’ season, trots out just about every baseball stereotype there is.
+Then it has them play for an evil owner hellbent on fielding a loser so she can move the team.
+It couldn’t be more formulaic.
 But it’s also really fun.

 The movie gets solid acting from all-star cast, including Tom Berenger, Charlie Sheen, Wesley Snipes and Rene Russo.
 Also highly enjoyable is Bob Uecker, who portrays the Indians’ play-by-play announcer and is also the film’s de facto moderator.